code-and-effect/effective_pages/README.md

 ## Bootstrap3

-This is the `bootstrap3` branch of effective_datatables which supports Twitter Bootstrap 3.
+This is the `bootstrap3` branch of effective_pages which supports Twitter Bootstrap 3.

-All published effective_datatables 3.x gems will support Twitter Bootstrap 3 and SimpleForm.
+All published effective_pages 1.x gems will support Twitter Bootstrap 3 and SimpleForm.

 For Bootstrap 4 please see the master branch and/or effective_pages 2.x gems.